Prithvirajkumar/quota_alert_api_script/README.md

 ## Summary:

 #### The essentials
-- Run this API script to create Alert App Pack rules for ALL projects within an org.
+- Run this API script to create Alert App Pack rules for projects within an org.
-- :warning: Use the script carefully; it will create alerts for every project in an org.
-With great power... :spider_web:
+- :warning: By default, it will create alerts for every project in an org.
-  - A good future feature for this would be to be able to pass it a list of projects to create alerts for.
+- You can also pass a list of projects to create alerts for (see Run Script section)

 #### Other things to know
 - The alerts are created without being assigned any teams.
 SEs or customers will need to assign teams.